 Those tight spaces in landscapes can prove to be the ultimate design challenge.
 Finding the right plant material that provides contrast and proportion without being a space hog can make even the best designer or contractor want to hit their head against the wall.
 And if you’re looking for appropriate tree choices, the list gets even smaller.
 So, when you’re designing your next courtyard or micro backyard, keep these skinny trees in mind.
-They’ve got everything you’re looking for, wrapped up in a gorgeous, slender package that won’t overpower your space.
+Every space is different, so it's always a good idea to work with a local arborist when selecting your tree and shrub palate, but we hope this list gives you some ideas to get started!

 (LandscapeHub suppliers, take note — with patio and “garden” homes becoming more popular, these skinny trees are sure to become big hits with designers.)